-The Greater Rome Convention & Visitors Bureau (GRCVB) released their 2016 Annual Report on Tourism and the statistics are strong for Floyd County.
-The report shows an upward trend with an increase of more than 31.36% in tourism spending throughout the county since 2006.
+The Georgia’s Rome Office of Tourism released their 2017 Annual Report and the statistics are strong for Floyd County.
+The report shows an upward trend with an increase of more than 37% in tourism spending throughout the county since 2007.

-The bureau reports a study from the U.S. Travel Association shows tourists spent $143,420,000 in Floyd County during 2015, the most recent year that results are available.
-Additionally, the tourism industry supported 1,302 jobs throughout the service and hospitality industries.
-Travelers to Rome and Floyd County generated $5.56 million in state tax revenue and $4.24 million in local tax revenue.
+The bureau reports a study from the U.S. Travel Association shows tourists spent $149,930,000 in Floyd County during 2016, the most recent year that results are available.
+Travel and tourism generated a 4.5% year over year increase in total impact.
+Additionally, the tourism industry supported 1,349 jobs throughout the service and hospitality industries.
+Travelers to Rome and Floyd County generated $6.08 million in state tax revenue and $4.38 million in local tax revenue.

 In addition to the significant overall tourism impact, the office also reported sport, group, and event business that the GRCVB directly assisted generated $17,615, 616; a 29% increase over 2016.
 “We are grateful for all the hard work from Lisa Smith and her staff, “said Elaine Snow, Chairman of the tourism board.